Careful Seeding for k-Medois Clustering with Incremental k-Means++ Initialization: Experiments

 \subsubsection{Experiments on the S-sets}

-Figure \ref{fig:s-p} presents the clustering results of INCKPP${}_{sample}$, KPP${}_{sample}$ and FKM${}_{sample}$ on the S-datasets for different $p$ with $N=10$.
-Compared with KPP${}_{sample}$ and FKM${}_{sample}$, INCKPP${}_{sample}$ gets the smallest min-SE within the CPU time used by INCKPP${}_{sample}$ running $10$ times except for the S${}_{4}$ dataset, for which KPP${}_{sample}$ gets a smaller min-SE than INCKPP${}_{sample}$ does when $p=8$.
-Figure \ref{fig:s-n} presents the clustering results against $N$ of INCKPP${}_{sample}$, KPP, KPP${}_{sample}$, FKM and FKM${}_{sample}$ on the S-datasets when $p=10$.
-Figures \ref{fig:s-n} (a)-(b) illustrate that for the datasets S${}_{1}$ and S${}_{2}$, INCKPP${}_{sample}$ achieves the global minimum before $N=20$ and $N=30$, respectively, and gets a smaller min-SE compared with the other compared algorithms.
-Figures \ref{fig:s-n} (c)-(d) show that for the datasets S${}_{3}$ and S${}_{4}$, non of the compared algorithms achieves the global minimum before $N=80$ but the min-SE value obtained by INCKPP${}_{sample}$ is getting smaller as $N$ increases.
-From Table \ref{tab:s-set} it is seen that INCKPP${}_{sample}$ obtains both the most number of repeats within the same time and the smallest aver-SE and $\#iter$ values.
-As seen from most of the experiments, more repeats and a smaller aver-SE value can yield a smaller min-SE value in the experiments.
-Based on this observation, it may be concluded that the clustering performance of INCKPP${}_{sample}$ is better than that of all the other compared algorithms on the S-sets.
+Figure \ref{fig:synthetic-p} ((e)-(h)) present the clustering results on the S-sets for different $p$ with $N=10$.
+INCKPP${}_{sample}$ gets the smallest min-SE except for the S${}_{4}$ data set, for which KPP${}_{sample}$ gets a smaller min-SE than INCKPP${}_{sample}$ does when $p=8$.
+Figure \ref{fig:synthetic-N} ((e)-(h)) present the min-SE against $N$ for all compared algorithms on the S-sets when $p=10$.
+For S${}_{1}$ and S${}_{2}$ data sets , INCKPP${}_{sample}$ achieves the global minimum before $N=20$ and $N=30$, respectively, and gets a smaller min-SE than other compared algorithms.
+For S${}_{3}$ and S${}_{4}$ data sets, non of the compared algorithms achieves the global minimum before $N=80$ but the min-SE value obtained by INCKPP${}_{sample}$ is smaller than others.
+From Table \ref{tab:synthetic}, it is seen that INCKPP${}_{sample}$ obtains both the most number of repeats within the same time and the smallest aver-SE and $\#iter$ values.
+Based on there results, it may be concluded that the clustering performance of INCKPP${}_{sample}$ is better than that of the other compared algorithms on the S-sets.